Examples

 user@Computer ~/pyBaram$ pybaram import explosion.cgns explosion.pbrm

-user@Computer ~/pyBaram$ mpirun -n 4 pybaram run explosion_p4.pbrm explosion.ini
+user@Computer ~/pyBaram$ mpirun -n <ranks> pybaram run explosion_p.pbrm explosion.ini

-Visualizing the solution with Paraview, you can obtain following result.
+After visualizing the solution in ParaView, you should obtain the following result.

 Density contour of explosion problem